OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 This section introduces the Android platform from an architecture point of view.
 The following five key areas are discussed:

-1. Android security architecture
+1. Android Security Architecture
-2. Android application structure
+2. Android Application Structure
 3. Inter-process Communication (IPC)
-4. Android application publishing
+4. Android Application Publishing
-5. Android application attack surface
+5. Android Application Attack Surface

 Visit the official [Android developer documentation website](https://developer.android.com/index.html "Android Developer Guide") for more details about the Android platform.

 ### Android Security Architecture

+#### High-level Platform Overview

 Android is a Linux-based open source platform developed by Google, which serves as a mobile operating system (OS).
 Today the platform is the foundation for a wide variety of modern technology, such as mobile phones, tablets, wearable tech, TVs, and other "smart" devices.
 Typical Android builds ship with a range of pre-installed ("stock") apps and support installation of third-party apps through the Google Play store and other marketplaces.